Dilfiroz Kuzdağı

-Dilfiroz Kuzdağı (born January 1, 1982) is a Turkish powerlifter competing in the -67 kg division.
+Dilfiroz Kuzdağı (born 1 January 1982) is a Turkish powerlifter competing in the -67 kg division.
 She represented her country at the 2016 Paralympics.

 Early life

-Kuzdağı was born on January 1, 1982.
-She succumbed to poliomyelitispolio as she was seven months old.
+Kuzdağı was born on 1 January 1982.
+She succumbed to polio as she was seven months old.
 She became disabled with impaired muscle power.

 The mother of two divorced in 2013 as her spouse did not want she performed sport staying away from home for training camps.

 Currently, she is a student of coaching education at the School of Physical Education and Sports of Gaziantep University.

 Sporting career

 Kuzdağı began her sporting career with arm wrestling in 2008, and switched over to powerlifting in 2012.